Cleveland Clinic logo

 Advertisement

-• Talk or read to them
+• Talk or read to them.

-• Sing or play music
+• Sing or play music.

-• Bring family photos for them to see
+• Bring family photos for them to see.

-• Put lotion on their skin
+• Put lotion on their skin.

-What is the survival rate on ECMO?
+What is the life expectancy after ECMO?

-Researchers studying life expectancy after ECMO found that about 3 out of 10 adults lived five years after ECMO.
-Nearly 8 out of 10 people who survived the first 30 days lived another five years.
+It varies widely according to the reason you’re on ECMO.
+Researchers found that about 3 out of 10 adults lived five years after ECMO.
+About 7 out of 10 people who survived the first 30 days lived another five years.

 Additional Common Questions